 In the height of COVID in 2023, the SEIU turned a blind eye when thousands of healthcare and janitorial workers in Minnesota voiced demands for increases in poverty-level wages and solutions to life-threatening work conditions due to the pandemic.

-As a part of the administration’s campaign, vice-president Kamala Harris was invited to be the keynote speaker at a convention held by SEIU in May.
-In an effort to promote a “pro-worker” narrative to gain votes from the union membership for the upcoming presidential election, the following was stated during her address, “We are protecting the sacred right to organize because we know when unions are strong, America is strong,”
+As a part of the administration’s campaign, Vice President Kamala Harris was invited to be the keynote speaker at the SEIU convention in May.
+In an effort to promote a “pro-worker” narrative to gain votes from the union membership, Harris declared in her address, “We are protecting the sacred right to organize because we know when unions are strong, America is strong.”

 Biden himself was more truthful last week during a visit with the AFL-CIO executive council, where he referred to the trade unions as “my domestic NATO.”
 This means he sees the bureaucracy as a means of suppressing rank-and-file anger and preparing the country for war.